yWorks/yfiles-jupyter-graphs/mkdocs/02_graph_widget.md

 **Notes**

-Some graph data structures have special attributes for labels, some don't.\
+Some graph data structures have special attributes for labels, some don't.
-Same goes for other graph properties.\
+Same goes for other graph properties.
-This method and the underlying transformations should be seen as best effort\
-to provide an easy way to input data into the widget.\
+This method and the underlying transformations should be seen as best effort to provide an easy way to input data into the widget.
 For more granular control use nodes and edges properties directly.

 &nbsp;

 ### <a id="circular_layout_method" href="#circular_layout_method"><code>def circular_layout()</code></a><br>
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Alias for GraphWidget.<a href="#graph_layout_property">graph_layout</a= "circular".
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Alias for GraphWidget.<a href="#graph_layout_property">graph_layout</a>= "circular".

 See [yFiles circular layout guide](https://docs.yworks.com/yfileshtml/#/dguide/layout-summary#layout_styles-circular) for more details about this specific algorithm.